 They continue to play more of the music I like, such as Led Zeppelin.
 I especially like their version of Stairway to Heaven.
 The one without an instrument seems to suddenly notice us, he leans forward, says something to one of the guys on the second step, steps off, turns, and walks across the street and up to us.

-“Do you have a lighter?”
-He says.
+“Do you have a lighter?” he says.
 I hand him my lighter.
 “Where are you from?”
-He asks.
 He pulls a cigarette out of his pocket, pops it in his mouth, and lights it, then hands the lighter back to me.

 “The United States, Minnesota,” I say.